 Devon and the South West Steam Railway Holiday

-Enjoy the cream of Devon (and Somerset, and a bit of Cornwall!) from our lovely, country base during five days of heavenly holiday.
-Delightful and varied steam train journeys are integrated into an imaginative itinerary that brings in boats, ferries, bridges, a mine and even a shopping centre without shops!
-For summer in the south-west this really is it.
+Enjoy the cream of Devon (and Somerset) from our lovely, country base during five days of heavenly holiday.
+Delightful and varied steam train journeys are integrated into an imaginative itinerary that brings in boats, ferries, bridges, and even a shopping centre without shops!
+If you’re looking for a late summer treat in the south-west this really is the one for you!

 The Gipsy Hill Hotel, Pinhoe